Would you like to see what we have written on a subject? Use the search below.

 God Loves A Willing Heart

 I remember seeing an interview with Gladys Aylward [The Small Woman - a remarkable story] talking about when she was a lonely missionary in China.
 She prayed for a spouse and believed God answered.
 But nobody ever came.
-God called, but someone refused the call - he said ,”No” - …and missed the will of God and the opportunity of a lifetime.
+God called, but someone refused the call - he said, ”No” - …and missed the will of God and the opportunity of a lifetime.

-For more information about Glenn Davis see our About Glenn page and/or his Author's Page.
+For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.

 You might like these